TejasSC/RH2019Project/README.md

 # RH2019Project
-Our project for Royal Hackaway 2019 works with the nRF52840 board and an Amazon Echo using a Bluetooth wireless connection between the two.
+Our project for Royal Hackaway 2019 involves a Python program that collects data from a database